Cincinnati Kidnapping Defense Lawyer

 How Can I Defend Myself if I’m Charged with Kidnapping?

 No matter the circumstances, facing a kidnapping charge can be frightening and you may feel hopeless.
 It’s important to remember that there are many possible legal defenses to kidnapping charges.
-At Suhre & Associates, LLC, a criminal defense attorney in Cincinnati will help you investigate your criminal case and build your defense.
+At Suhre & Associates DUI and Criminal Defense Lawyers, a criminal defense attorney in Cincinnati will help you investigate your criminal case and build your defense.

 You may not have intended to remove someone to another location for one of the purposes required under Ohio’s kidnapping statute.
 Being convicted of kidnapping requires that an abduction of an adult happened for specific reasons such as facilitating a felony or engaging in sexual activities.